-Note 2: Record the lab value of the highest serum LDH test results documented in the medical record prior to treatment or within 6 weeks of diagnosis.
-Give priority to the first test performed.
+Note 3: Record the lab value of the highest serum LDH test results documented in the medical record either before or after surgical resection of the primary tumor with or without regional lymph node dissection.
+The LDH must be taken prior to systemic (chemo, immunotherapy, hormone), radiation therapy or surgery to a metastatic site.
 The lab value may be recorded in a lab report, history and physical, or clinical statement in the pathology report.

-Note 3: The same laboratory test should be used to record information in LDH Upper Limits of Normal [NAACCR Data Item # 3870]
+Note 4: The same laboratory test should be used to record information in LDH Pretreatment Level [NAACCR Data Item #3869] and LDH Upper Limits of Normal [NAACCR Data Item #3870].